Mabel de Bellême: Life

 Mabel was the daughter of William I Talvas and his first wife Hildeburg.
 She was the heiress of her father’s estates, her half-brother Oliver apparently being excluded, inheriting on his death in 1060.
 She also inherited the remainder of the Bellême honour in 1070 at the death of her uncle Yves, Bishop of Séez and Lord of Bellême.
 When their father was exiled by her brother Arnulf in 1048 she accompanied him until both were taken in by the Montgomery family.
 Between 1050-1054 she married Roger II de Montgomery, later 1st Earl of Shrewsbury.
 Roger II de Montgomery was already a favourite of Duke William and by being given in marriage to Mabel it increased his fortunes even further.

 Her husband Roger had not participated in the Norman conquest of England, but had remained behind in Normandy as co-regent along with William's wife, Matilda of Flanders.
 He had also contributed 60 ships to Duke William's invasion force.
-He joined the king in England in 1067 and was rewarded with the earldom of Shropshire and a number of estates to the point that he was one of the largest landholders in the Domesday Book.
+He joined the king in England in 1067 and was rewarded with the earldom of Shrewsbury and a number of estates to the point that he was one of the largest landholders in the Domesday Book.

 She and her husband Roger transferred the church of Saint-Martin of Séez to Evroul and petitioned her uncle Yves, Bishop of Séez, to build a monastery there on lands from her estates.
 The consecration was in 1061 at which time Mabel made additional gifts.